armadillica/svn-manager/README.md

 ## System requirements

+Requirements are:

+- Apache 2
+- RabbitMQ 3

 The SVNManager needs to be able to gracefully restart Apache after configuration files have been created.
 This is done by invoking `sudo apache2ctl`, and requires that this command can be performed without having to provide a password.
 Add the following to `/etc/sudoers` to set this up:

+    Cmnd_Alias GRACEFUL = /usr/sbin/apache2ctl configtest, /usr/sbin/apache2ctl graceful
-    username host = (root) NOPASSWD: /usr/sbin/apache2ctl
+    www-data ALL = NOPASSWD: GRACEFUL

-Replace `username` with the username of the SVNManager, and `/usr/sbin/apache2ctl` with the absolute path of that executable.
+Replace `www-data` with the username of the SVNManager, and `/usr/sbin/apache2ctl` with the absolute path of that executable.

 SVNManager tests that the command `sudo --non-interactive apache2ctl configtest` can be run